immcantation/immcantation/docs/docker/10X_walkthrough.rst

 If the first command doesn't return the expected output, you probably aren't inside the right (or any) Docker container.
 If the second doesn't return the expected output, you may not be running the Docker image from the correct directory.

-Assign gene segments and define clonal groups
+Assign V, D, and J genes and define clonal groups
 -------------------------------------------------------------------------------------------

 Most of the processing for 10X data can be handled by the ``changeo-10x`` script supplied in the Docker container.
 This script will automatically:

-+ `Assign V, D, and J segments using IgBLAST <https://changeo.readthedocs.io/en/stable/examples/igblast.html>`__
++ `Assign V, D, and J genes using IgBLAST <https://changeo.readthedocs.io/en/stable/examples/igblast.html>`__
 + `Convert IgBLAST output to Change-O format. <https://changeo.readthedocs.io/en/stable/examples/igblast.html#processing-the-output-of-igblast>`__
 + `Remove nonfunctional sequences <https://changeo.readthedocs.io/en/stable/examples/filtering.html>`__
 + Define clonal groups (see the :ref:`next section <x-clones>`)